grafov/kiwi/README.md

 and no matter how slow it is.
 So for which case I think it is sense have only global instance (like singleton) with package level methods.
 TBD SafeLogger

-### Evaluating rules of record values
+### Evaluating rules

-Obsoleted.

-TODO Need update!

-* Logged values evaluated *immediately* when they added to a record.
+* Keys and values evaluated *immediately* after they added to a record.
 * Context values evaluated *once* when they added to a logger.
-* For lazy evaluating of context and record values use workaround with functions without call them in a log record:
+* For lazy evaluating of context and record values pass them as functions:

-        # For lazy evaluating you need function that returns interface{} or []interface{}
+        # For lazy evaluating you need function that returns string
         func longActionForDelayedEvaluation() string {
-           // do something complex
+           // Do something complex...
-           return "something"
+		   // and got for example integer result.
+		   //
+		   // You need convert the result to a string. return strconv.Itoa(result)
         }
         myLog.Add("lazy-sample", longActionForDelayedEvaluation) # but not longActionForDelayedEvaluation()

-Logger accepts functions without args that return any of scalar types from standard library.
-For example:
+Logger accepts functions without args that returns a string: `func () string`.

-* `func () string`
-* `func () float64`
-* `func () int8`
-* and so on.

 Hence value of `lazy-sample` from the example above will be evaluated only on `Log()` call.

 ## Instead of FAQ